 An interesting article by Sarah Pruitt, which I’ll summarize here, tells the history of New Year’s resolutions.
 4,000 years ago the ancient Babylonians are said to have been the first people to make New Year’s resolutions.
 During a massive 12-day religious festival known as Akitu, the Babylonians crowned a new king or reaffirmed their loyalty to the reigning king.
 They also made promises to the Gods to pay their debts and return any objects they had borrowed.

 The ancient Romans offered sacrifices to the Gods and made promises of good conduct for the coming year.
 For early Christians, the first day of the new year became the traditional occasion for thinking about one’s past mistakes and resolving to do and be better in the future.
-Instead of making promises to the Gods, most people today make resolutions only to themselves, and focus solely on self-improvement.
+Instead of making promises to the Gods, most people today make resolutions only for themselves and focus solely on self-improvement.

 From what I have read, the most common resolutions are the following: